unrelatedlabs/SpellingCorrector-Java8/README.md

 **So let's see how this looks like in Java 8.**

+**23** lines of code. ( I assume we are counting non empty lines only and exclude the import statements )

 I tried to use the modern concepts like Streams, and except loading the dictionary this looks like it's written in a functional style.